IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/4.6/README.md

     - `mon-device-path` - This parameter remains the same as the existing configuration.
     - `num-of-osd` - This parameter remains the same as the existing configuration.
     - `worker-nodes` - This parameter remains the same as the existing configuration.
+    - `ibm-cos-endpoint` - This parameter remains the same as the existing configuration.
+    - `ibm-cos-location` - This parameter remains the same as the existing configuration.
+    - `ibm-cos-access-key` - This parameter remains the same as the existing configuration.
+    - `ibm-cos-secret-key` - This parameter remains the same as the existing configuration.
     - `ocs-upgrade` - Enter `true` to upgrade your `ocs-cluster` to the template version that you specified.

 1. Get the details of your OCS configuration.